Annacrespo/Bamazon/README.md

-#Bamazon App!
+# Bamazon App!
 ## Overview
-A command line interface Amazon-like storefront app that uses node and MySQL workbench.
-The app will take in orders from customers and deplete stock from the store's inventory.
+**A command line interface Amazon-like storefront app that uses _node_ and _MySQL workbench_.
+The app will take in orders from customers and deplete stock from the store's inventory.**

 The app will prompt users with two messages.
 The first should ask them the ID of the product they would like to buy.